 For all splits, we evaluate our models' performance on predicting a structure's energy and per-atom forces.
 The per-atom mean absolute error (MAE) is used as the primary evaluation metric, similar to previous work~\cite{oc20,barroso-luque_open_2024,odac}.

-Results for eSEN and GemNet-OC are given in Table \ref{tab:test_ood} across the different test splits.
+Results for eSEN and GemNet-OC are given in Table \ref{tab:test_ood_total} across the different test splits.
 Conserving models (cons.) outperform their direct (d.) counterparts across all splits and metrics.
 Larger models, such as eSEN-md, also outperform their smaller variants.
 GemNet-OC outperforms eSEN-sm across all splits, and is comparable to eSEN-md across most metrics, outperforming it only on the out-of-distribution compositions (``Comp'') split.
 When we compare a GemNet-OC model trained with a smaller cutoff radius of 6\angs{} (the same as used in eSEN models), we generally observe diminishing performance.
 Models trained on the full dataset exhibit 50\% to 100\% improved performance versus models trained on the 4M subset.
 Model trends between the All and 4M datasets, however, correlate very well, suggesting that model development can be confidently done on the subset.
 Of the test splits, Comp and metal ligand pairs (``M-Lig'') have the lowest errors; with reactivity and COD the highest.
-Averaged across all splits, eSEN-md performs the best with an energy MAE of 1.20 meV/atom and 12.34 meV/\angs~forces MAE on the All set, and 1.81 meV/atom and 16.89 meV/\angs, respectively, on the 4M set.
+Averaged across all splits, UMA-M-1.1 performs the best with an energy MAE of 1.38 kcal/mol and 0.13 kcal/mol/\angs~forces MAE on the OMol-0 set.

 To measure model performance across the different domains, we evaluate the respective subsets within the out-of-distribution Comp test split.
-Results are given in Table \ref{tab:test_breakdown}.
-Across all models, biomolecules have the lowest per-atom energy errors, followed by electrolytes, neutral organics, and metal complexes being the most difficult.
-Similar trends are observed with forces, with biomolecules and electrolytes having lower errors than neutral organics and metal complexes.
-Total energy test results and validation results can be found in Appendix \ref{sec:app:total_res} and \ref{sec:app:val_res}, respectively.
+Results are given in Table \ref{tab:test_breakdown_total}.
+As a general statement, the neutral organics and biomolecules tend to have lower errors than electrolytes and metal complexes.

-To gauge model performance on a task more common in the literature, we evaluate eSEN and MACE on \omol's charge neutral, singlet split.
-Results are provided in Table \ref{tab:test_netural}, with metrics reported on the neutral subset of the validation set. eSEN outperforms MACE on both energy and force metrics.